-The Illinois Virtual School does not grant credit or award diplomas.
 IVS provides schools and students with a Completion Report that includes percent earned for full-service courses and pass/fail for credit recovery.
 A recommended grading scale is provided on the Completion Report.
 However, the local school determines the final grade that is added to the official transcript.
-IVS’s policy is that students take final exams, but it is ultimately up to the individual school whether to include the score in the final average.
+IVS courses carry Carnegie credit equivalency which schools and home schools can transfer to their official transcript.
+IVS does not award diplomas.

 Cost and Payment Options

 Please visit our Cost and Payment Information page for more information.